sfera-labs/rtc-pcf2131/README.md

     sudo reboot

-After reboot, test the installation by checking that no error is returned when running:
+After reboot, test the installation by running `timedatectl` and check the RTC time is correctly set.

-    sudo hwclock -w
-    sudo hwclock -r

 The system will automatically syncronize the RTC date/time when able to connect to an NTP server and, vice versa, the RTC stored values will be used when connection is not available.